origamitower/folktale/docs/source/en/core/adt/derivations/equality.md

     left's `equals` method.
 This means that if all values implement Equality or are primitives, deep equality just works.

-  - If the values do not implement Equaity, the provided equality comparison is used to compare both values.
-By default, this comparison just uses reference equality, so it's the equivalent of `a === b`.
+  - If the values do not implement Equality, the provided equality comparison is used to compare both values.
+By default, this comparison tests plain objects and arrays structurally, and all other values with `===`.

 Here's an example::